microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

      This allows a 4x4 puzzle to be solved using 2 qubits per missing number.

      The code can also solve 9x9 sudoku puzzles using 4 qubits per number.
-     However, trying to use more than 8 QuBits (2 empty squares) in a simulation becomes very slow, so here we only run it for 1 or 2 missing squares in a 9x9 puzzle.
+     However, trying to use more than 8 qubits (2 empty squares) in a simulation becomes very slow, so here we only run it for 1 or 2 missing squares in a 9x9 puzzle.